UK Government Advice on COVID-19 Secure Workplaces

 CFD-based shape optimisation of a Local Exhaust Ventilation (LEV) system.
 The optimisation was based on suction force as well as the number of particles travelling through the bellmouth.

-Simulation of the refrigeration system in a large industrial cold store and assessing the effectiveness of the system by analysing transient heat transfer and residence time.
+Simulation of refrigeration system in a large industrial cold store for vaccine storage and assessing the effectiveness of the system by analysing transient heat transfer and residence time and optimising performance.

 Ultra Clean Room Simulation